-Innovation Hub [million] £3.05
+- Innovation Hub £3.05

-Revolving Development Fund £8.9
+- Revolving Development Fund £8.9

-Transport Hub £3.91
+- Transport Hub £3.91

-Public Realm Improvements £2.1
+- Public Realm Improvements £2.1

-Redway Improvements £0.76
+- Redway Improvements £0.76

-Tech Park Bletchley £1.02
+- Tech Park Bletchley £1.02

-Transformation at Bletchley Park £2.24
+- Transformation at Bletchley Park £2.24

-Fibre Connectivity £0.10
+- Fibre Connectivity £0.10

-Active Marketing of Vacant Sites £0.71
+- Active Marketing of Vacant Sites £0.71

-- 1.5.11 Following the submission of summary business cases for each of the above projects in May 2021, MKC received a formal grant funding letter from the Government in July 2021. - 1.5.12 The Town Deal is a 5-year programme and the next stage in the process requires the production of detailed, 5-part, business cases for all nine Town Deal projects by March 2022. - 1.5.13 The Council Plan [2016/21-22] identifies supporting the regeneration of Bletchley & Fenny Stratford as a corporate priority and commits to working with the Town Deal Board on the delivery of the TIP and advancing an SPD.
-This commitment recognises the linkages between these two work-streams and their importance in achieving regeneration and renewal objectives. - 1.5.14 The Town Deal programme and the CB UDF SPD are being progressed in parallel but will need to dovetail.
+- 1.6.11 Following the submission of confirmation tables cases for each of the above projects in May 2021, MKC received a formal grant funding letter from the Government in July 2021. - 1.6.12 The Town Deal is a 5-year programme and the next stage in the process requires the production of detailed, 5-part, business cases for all nine Town Deal projects by March 2022. - 1.6.13 The Council Plan (2016 / 2021-22) identifies supporting the regeneration of Bletchley and Fenny Stratford as a corporate priority and commits to working with the Town Deal Board on the delivery of the TIP and advancing an SPD.
+This commitment recognises the linkages between these two work-streams and their importance in achieving regeneration and renewal objectives. - 1.6.14 The Town Deal programme and the Central Bletchley Urban Design Framework (CBUDF) SPD are being progressed in parallel but will need to dovetail.
 Project proposals coming forward through the Town Deal programme have, where appropriate, been reflected or at least not precluded in the SPD.
 Conversely, following adoption, the SPD will be a 'material consideration' in planning decisions and will form part of the planning context for the development and delivery of Town Deal projects in Central Bletchley.